01 Jul 5 ways to improve your acting skills

 The past has already gone, the future is yet to happen but what is happening right now is the present (a play on words, it is a gift after all)

 Awaken all five of your senses and notice how they individually incite different emotions or activate different memories.
-Reach out and touch a surface and put all your attention on how that feels, that is putting yourself in the present.
+Reach out and touch a surface and put all your attention on how that feels, that is putting yourself in the present learn more here about workers compensation attorney san diego.
 Really listen to what someone is saying (instead of composing the reply in your head) really watch a bird, cloud, rain and see how it affects you.

 No matter what you’re doing, in an acting class, just strolling around Brisbane or at an event, this is such an easy skill to practice and get better at, do it consciously 10 times a day.

 “I think most actors take roles because they think they won’t get offered another one that week,” Ricky Gervais said, “or they’ve got to work every week of the year or they’re worried someone else will take it.”